nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Introduction

-Before diving deeper into DDD's features, it will be helpful to explain a bit more about what DDD is trying to achieve.
-In short, DDD offers a comprehensive way of managing your contacts.
-As an extension, contacts can be also be tied to events.
+Before diving deeper into DDD's features, let's run you through what DDD can do for you!
+In short, DDD offers a comprehensive system for managing your contacts.
+Contacts can be also be tagged or tied to events to streamline your workflows!

 ### Contacts